Zehua-Chen/concept-notes/topics/multithread/ConditionVariable.md

 - Thread B has locked the mutex, and issues a signal/broadcast before thread A blocked

-Thread A would misss the signal/broadcast because it has not blocked
+Thread A would misss the signal/broadcast because it has not blocked.

+According to POSIX, the wait function being atomic means that, in this example thread B's signal/broadcast would be treated as if they occur after thread A has blocked.

 # Spurious Wakeups